redhat-openstack/website/source/uncategorized/using-netapp-for-cinder-with-rdo.html.md

 # Using NetApp for Cinder with RDO

-It is possible to have Packstack configure Cinder to use NetApp storage devices as its backend.
-Cinder supports:
+It is possible to have Packstack configure Cinder to use NetApp storage devices as backends for providing block storage capabilities to OpenStack users.
+The NetApp driver for Cinder supports:

 *   NetApp Clustered Data ONTAP (NFS/iSCSI)
 *   NetApp Data ONTAP in 7-Mode (NFS/iSCSI)
 *   NetApp E-Series (iSCSI)

 If Packstack is not already installed, follow steps 1 & 2 in the [RDO Quickstart](http://openstack.redhat.com/Quickstart) guide to get it installed.
-OpenStack deployments through Packstack can be configured via arguments to the `packstack` command or via a generated answer file.

 **Important:** For information regarding best practices using NetApp storage with Cinder and other OpenStack services, see the [NetApp Deployment and Operations Guide](http://netapp.github.io/openstack-deploy-ops-guide/).
 If you have any questions, you can get in touch with us on the [NetApp OpenStack Community](http://community.netapp.com/t5/OpenStack-Discussions/bd-p/openstack-discussions) page or join us on IRC in the #openstack-netapp channel on Freenode!